We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Warts are usually visible as raised areas of skin.
-They are much more likely to form in places where skin damage occurs, especially on the fingers, nails, and backs of the hands.
+Warts are usually visible as raised areas of skin, but they can also be darker and flat.
+They are more likely to form in places where skin damage occurs, such as on the fingers, nails, and backs of the hands.

 A dermatologist can usually remove common warts.
 Typical techniques include:

 - cantharidin, a substance that causes a blister to form under the wart so the dermatologist can clip it off

 The herpes simplex virus type 1 (HSV-1) is responsible for causing a herpes gladiatorum infection on the skin.

 In 2016, HSV-1 was present in an estimated

 Though a person can treat an outbreak of herpes, the virus always remains, which means symptoms can return at any time.
 The virus is also highly contagious, and a person can transmit it any time it is active, even if no symptoms are present.